South Devon Railway (heritage railway)

 The South Devon Railway (SDR) is a 6.64 mi heritage railway from Totnes to Buckfastleigh in Devon.
 Mostly running alongside the River Dart, it was initially known as the Dart Valley Railway.
 The railway is now operated by the South Devon Railway Trust, a registered charity.

 The railway's headquarters and museum are located at Buckfastleigh railway station.

 History

-A 10+1/2 mi railway between Newton Abbot and Ashburton received Parliamentary approval and Royal Assent in 1848.
+A 10+1/2 mi railway between Newton Abbot and Ashburton was authorised by the Ashburton, Newton and South Devon Railway Act 1846 (9 & 10 Vict. c. ccxxxviii).
 However, with the economy in recession the scheme failed to find sufficient backing.
-After the Parliamentary approval of construction of the South Devon Railway Company (SDR) from Exeter to Plymouth, a new Buckfastleigh, Totnes and South Devon Railway scheme was proposed to make a junction with the SDR at Totnes and link it with Buckfastleigh, running alongside the River Dart.
-It opened as a broad gauge line through to on 1 May 1872 and was operated from the outset by the SDR (which became part of the Great Western Railway in 1876).
+After the construction of the South Devon Railway Company (SDR) from Exeter to Plymouth that had been approved by the South Devon Railway Act 1844 (7 & 8 Vict. c. lxviii), a new Buckfastleigh, Totnes and South Devon Railway scheme was proposed to make a junction with the SDR at Totnes and link it with Buckfastleigh, running alongside the River Dart.
+It was authorised by the Buckfastleigh, Totnes and South Devon Railway Act 1864 (27 & 28 Vict. c. cclviii) and opened as a broad gauge line through to on 1 May 1872 and was operated from the outset by the SDR (which became part of the Great Western Railway in 1876).
 The last passenger train ran on 3 November 1958 although freight traffic continued until 7 September 1962.